LucasDelfino92/morrowindsharp/gameplay.md

 - [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626) by Sataniel: levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.

 ## CLEANING NOTES

-**Intervention Improved - NoScript - Ghostgate.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

 **More Redoran Master Helms.esp** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.